 It can be scary to hear that needles are used on pressure points, especially if you are sensitive to touch and have painful pressure points.

 However, for most people, acupuncture is a very relaxing and therapeutic experience.
 In addition, acupuncture needles are hair-thin, so you probably will not feel them when inserted.

 When you meet with the acupuncturist, they will ask you why you want the treatment.
-Knowing the purpose of the visit, your health goals or symptoms you seek healing, or better management of the acupuncturist can decide where the needles will be best placed.
+Knowing the purpose of the visit, your health goals, or symptoms you seek healing or better management, the acupuncturist can decide where the needles will be best placed.